OceanCarbon-LDEO-Columbia/Humans-and-the-Carbon-Cycle-Notebooks/README.md

 # Humans-and-the-Carbon-Cycle-Notebooks
 Python notebooks for the Columbia course "Humans and the Carbon Cycle", Fall 2024

+# Folders
+"In Development" is notebooks for future homework assignments.
+"Misc" is data pre-processing (students don't need to look at this!)
+"Data" is data loaded into Python notebooks.

 ## **Data sources**

 **Notebook 1:**